lima-vm/lima/README.md

 Password is disabled and locked by default.
 You have to use `limactl shell bash` (or `lima bash`) to open a shell.

-Alternatively, you may also directly ssh into the guest: `ssh -p 60022 -o NoHostAuthenticationForLocalhost=yes 127.0.0.1`.
+Alternatively, you may also directly ssh into the guest: `ssh -p 60022 -i ~/.lima/_config/user -o NoHostAuthenticationForLocalhost=yes 127.0.0.1`.

 #### "Does Lima work on ARM Mac?"
 Yes, it should work, but not regularly tested on ARM.

 #### "Can I run non-Ubuntu guests?"
-Debian, Fedora, Alpine, and Arch Linux are also known to work.
+Debian, Fedora, Alpine, Arch Linux, and openSUSE are also known to work.
 See [`./examples/`](./examples/).

 An image has to satisfy the following requirements: